radicalbit/NSDb/docs/JVM_API_doc.md

 In both cases, communication to NSDb cluster is handled using a gRPC Client instantiated in ` io.radicalbit.nsdb.api.java.NSDB` connection class.

 ## Write API
-`NSDB` class  exposes a `write` method performing ` io.radicalbit.nsdb.api.java.NSDB.Bit` insetion into the specified metric.
+The `NSDB` class  exposes a `write` method performing ` io.radicalbit.nsdb.api.java.NSDB.Bit` insetion into the specified metric.
 The record to be inserted must of class `Bit`.
 Bit's parameters are defined using build pattern.
 Insert operation returns `io.radicalbit.nsdb.api.java.InsertResult` wrapped into a java `CompletableFuture`. `InsertResult` contains a `Boolean` describing request's success or failure and in case of failure the list of errors.